-Applicants are required to invest at least €150,000 in bonds or shares from time to time approved by the Maltese Government to be kept for five years.
-This investments will need to be made in stocks sanctioned by the government as beneficial to the Island.
+Applicants are required to invest at least €150,000 in bonds or shares from time to time approved by the Maltese Government to be kept for at least five years.
+This investment will need to be made in stocks sanctioned by the government as beneficial to the Island.

 Grounds for Refusal

-Providing false information
+- Providing false information

-Having a criminal record or being subject of a criminal record
+- Having a criminal record or being subject of a criminal record

-Potential national security threat
+- Potential national security threat

-Likely to cause disrepute to Malta
+- Likely to cause disrepute to Malta

-Denied a visa to a country
+- Denied a visa to a country

 Taxation of New Citizens

-Residents of Malta who are not domiciled in Malta are taxable on a remittance basis.
-Accordingly, non-doms who are not domiciled in Malta are not taxable on foreign source income not received in Malta and also not taxable on any capital gains arising outside Malta whether remitted or not.
+Tax residents of Malta who are not domiciled in Malta are taxable on a remittance basis.
+Accordingly, non-doms who are not resident in Malta are not taxable on foreign source income not received in Malta, nor on any capital gains arising outside Malta whether remitted or not.
 Tax is due only on a sources basis on income and capital gains arising in Malta.
 A non-resident citizen of Malta is only taxable in Malta on Malta source income.